 - Movicol Patient Information Leaflet: https://www.medicines.org.uk/emc/medicine/15033

-- Do not take Movicol if you have, or have previously conditions affecting your bowels such as an obstruction or perforation or inflammatory bowel disease.
+- Do not take Movicol if you have (or have had) any injuries affecting your bowels — such as obstructions or perforations — or severe inflammatory bowel disease.

-- Speak to a doctor or pharmacist before taking Movicol if you have a heart condition or are currently taking any other medication.
+- Speak to a doctor or pharmacist before taking Movicol if you have a heart condition or are currently taking any other medicines.

-- You must make sure you drink plenty of fluids while taking Movicol to avoid becoming dehydrated.
-The water used to make up Movicol is not absorbed by your body so does not count as daily fluid intake.
+- Be sure to drink plenty of fluids while taking Movicol to avoid becoming dehydrated.
+The water used to make up Movicol is not absorbed by your body so it doesn’t count towards your daily fluid intake.

-- Each Movicol sachet contains 9.3% of an adult recommended daily allowance of Sodium (salt).
+- Remember that each Movicol sachet contains 9.3% of an adult's recommended daily allowance of sodium (salt).

 Movicol in pregnancy

-Movicol is safe to take during pregnancy and while breastfeeding but you should speak to a doctor or pharmacist for advice before starting treatment, especially if you’re already taking other medicines.
+Movicol is safe to take during pregnancy and while breastfeeding, but you should speak to a doctor or pharmacist for advice before starting treatment, especially if you’re already taking other medicines.